 Let’s drill into what’s going on behind the scene when servers are requested.

-Here’s a list of common steps followed for building a “vanilla” VM server.
+Here’s a list of common steps followed by building a “vanilla” VM server.

 Day 1: It starts with a ticket getting created (and God forbid if this doesn’t happen first!), then meetings, then filling out of forms, then waiting and following up.
 And then more waiting and even more follow-up, etc.

-- Carve out the VM, CPU, Memory, NIC and disk space (first step in the process, granted the capacity is already available)
+- Carve out the VM, CPU, Memory, NIC and disk space (the first step in the process, granted the capacity is already available)

 - RDM, iSCSI or NFS mounted storage is created (done by storage team on a separate task or ticket)